G-TANIKELLA/experimenting_at_TWT/README.md

 1. Figure out why you need the genetic test
 1. Talk to your family
-1. Talk to a genetic counselor to understand the implications and informed choices.
+1. Talk to a genetic counselor to understand the implications and informed choices

 To learn more, visit [Mapmygenome](https://mapmygenome.in).